rhomobile/rhomobile-docs/eb/en/edge/api/keystate.md

 ## Overview
 The KeyState API is used to display small icons to the user indicating the current shifted state of the hardware keyboard.
 The KeyState indicator will display icons for Shift, Alt, Control, Function, Caps, Num lock and Orange key states, growing from the right as necessary if more than one key state is set at once.
 This API is only supported on a subset of Motorola Solutions' Windows Mobile / CE / Embedded handheld devices (see remarks).
 ## Enabling the API
-There are two methods of enabling the KeyState API: include all ebapi modules or include only the API modules you need.
+There are two methods of enabling the KeyState API:

+* Include all ebapi modules or
+* Include only the API modules you need

 For either of these methods, you'll need to include files from the `/Enterprise Browser/JavaScript Files/Enterprise Browser` directory on the computer that you installed the Motorola Enterprise Browser.

 ### Include all JS API modules
 To include all JS APIs, you must copy the ebapi-modules.js file to a location accessible by your app's files and include the JavaScript file in your app.
 For instance, to include the modules file in your index.html, with the file in the same directory as your index.html, you would add the following line to the <head> section of your index.html: